jankeromnes/gecko-dev/netwerk/srtp/src/README.md

 parameters for cipher and message authentication functions and the anti-replay data.
 A particular `srtp_stream_t` holds the information needed to protect a particular RTP and RTCP stream.
-This datatype is intentionally opaque in order to better seperate the libSRTP API from its implementation.
+This datatype is intentionally opaque in order to better separate the libSRTP API from its implementation.

 Within an SRTP session, there can be multiple streams, each